joebew42/elixir_cqrs_es_example/README.md

   - https://medium.com/@teivah/event-sourcing-and-concurrent-updates-32354ec26a4c
   - http://danielwhittaker.me/2014/09/29/handling-concurrency-issues-cqrs-event-sourced-system/
   - https://dzone.com/articles/the-good-of-event-sourcing-conflict-handling-repli
-- In order to reduce the concurrency exception, one solution could be to serialize the execution of commands related to the same aggregate id
-  - At the moment the TaskSupervisor is disabled
 - There is some duplicated code in the command handlers tests (e.g., `expect_never` and some aliases and imports)
 - Introduce the use of a GUID for the aggregateId
 - Could we consider to introduce an AccountRepository to hide the detail about the EventStore in the command handlers?